alexanderosmith/alexanderosmith.com/_posts/2019-01-31-SpaghettiMemeLife.md

 the occasional chicken parm.
 That’s it though.
 That’s about all you’ve got.
 Some smarty-pants people have gotten closer to figuring out how we can find these connections quicker, though.
-These in-betweens have names social network scholars have called “network gatekeepers” or “weak ties” or other such mumbo jumbo that explains who gets what information andhow.
+These in-betweens have names social network scholars have called “network gatekeepers” or “weak ties” or other such mumbo jumbo that explains who gets what information and how.
 But even these people don’t know Kung Fu yet.
 If they did, then you as well, would certainly know Kung Fu.

 You didn’t even know until about 10 minutes ago you were reading a paper about spaghetti.
 Did